mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasdeploymentspecserverlessspecprovidersettingsautoscaling">autoScaling</a></b></td>
         <td>object</td>
         <td>
-          DEPRECATED FIELD.
-The value of this field doesn't take any effect.
-Range of instance sizes to which your deployment can scale.<br/>
+          Range of instance sizes to which your deployment can scale.
+DEPRECATED: The value of this field doesn't take any effect.<br/>
         </td>
         <td>false</td>
       </tr><tr>